Low Pin Count: Supported peripherals

 The LPC bus specification limits what type of peripherals may be connected to it.
-It only allows devices that belong to the following classes of devices: super I/O devices, nonvolatile BIOS memory, firmware hubs, and embedded controllers.
+It only allows devices that belong to the following classes of devices: super I/O devices, nonvolatile BIOS memory, firmware hubs, audio devices, and embedded controllers.
 Furthermore, each class is restricted on which bus cycles are allowed for each class.

 Super I/O devices and audio devices are allowed to accept I/O cycles, accept ISA-style third-party DMA cycles, and generate bus master cycles.
 Generic-application memory devices like nonvolatile BIOS memory and LPC flash devices are allowed to accept memory cycles.
 Firmware hubs are allowed to accept firmware memory cycles.
 Embedded controllers are allowed to accept I/O cycles and generate bus master cycles.
 Some ISA cycles that were deemed not useful to these classes were removed.
 They include host-initiated two-byte memory cycles and host-initiated two-byte I/O cycles.
 These removed transfer types could be initiated by the host on ISA buses but not on LPC buses.
 The host would have to simulate two-byte cycles by splitting them up into two one-byte cycles.
 The ISA bus has a similar concept because the original 8-bit ISA bus required 16-bit cycles to be split up.
 Therefore, the 16-bit ISA bus automatically split 16-bit cycles into 8-bit cycles for the benefit of 8-bit ISA peripherals unless the ISA device being targeted by a 16-bit memory or I/O cycle asserted a signal that told the bus that it could accept the requested 16-bit transfer without assistance from an ISA cycle splitter.
 ISA-style bus mastering has been replaced in the LPC bus with a bus mastering protocol that does not rely on the ISA-style DMA controllers at all.
 This was done in order to remove ISA's limit on what type of bus master cycles a device is allowed to initiate on which DMA channel.
 The ISA-style bus cycles that were inherited by LPC from ISA are one-byte host-initiated I/O bus cycles, one-byte host-initiated memory cycles, and one- or two-byte host-initiated ISA-style DMA cycles.